 For those of you who fall into the recreational roller skating category, the skate helmet style is the right place to be.
 The hard outer shell offers unquestionable protection, especially at the back of your neck.
-Our Thousand Heritage Helmet comes in twelve colorways and is ATSM F1492 certified for skateboarding and roller or in-line skating in North America.
-The design features seven vents for breathability, strong utilitarian nylon straps and a built-in low-profile visor to keep the sun out of your eyes.
-It’s available in three sizes and has a nice adjustable dial fit system for a snug fit.
+Our Thousand Skateboard Helmet is one such style and comes in multiple matte and shiny colorways.
+The design features seven vents for breathability (an undeniable, certified sweatsaver), strong utilitarian nylon straps and a built-in low-profile visor to keep the sun out of your eyes.
+It’s available in three sizes and has a handy adjustable dial fit system for a snug fit.

-“They see me rollin’” takes on new meaning when you outfit your noggin’ with a stylish helmet for roller skating.
+Be sure to choose the right kind of protective gear based on your skating style.
+“They see me rollin’” takes on new meaning when you outfit your noggin’ with a cool helmet for roller skating.
 Don’t say we didn’t warn you.

 Join the team and we'll send you a free gift, plus stories we think you'll like.